-If there is no online form, call the number on the back of your card.
-They can help you fill out the request.
+If there’s no online form, call the number on the back of your card.
+They will help you out.

-However, if you’re responsible with your money, opting for a higher credit limit can lower your credit utilization.
+On the other hand, if you’re responsible with your money and make payments punctually, opting for a higher credit limit can be beneficial.
+A higher credit limit will lower your credit utilization.
 This in turn can help to increase your credit score!